 - Qualified individuals seeking permanent resident status on the basis of their engagement in a new commercial enterprise

-Let us at CHUNG, MALHAS & MANTEL, PLLC help you to realize your business and immigration goals.
+Let our Seattle Business Immigration Lawyers at CHUNG, MALHAS & MANTEL, PLLC help you to realize your business and immigration goals.
 Call us today at (206) 264-8999 for a consultation.

 Languages spoken by our professional and support staff include Arabic, Berber, French, Hebrew, Japanese, Mandarin Chinese, Russian and Spanish.